EGI-Federation/documentation/content/en/internal/configuration-database/service-entities/_index.md

 machine.

 ### Example
-Tthe machine myhost.domain.org runs a CE, an UI and a UnicoreX service.
+The machine myhost.domain.org runs a CE, an UI and a UnicoreX service.
 This will show up in GOCDB as 3 Service entities:

 | fully qualified hostname | ServiceType |